Shhsvri/BIOF045-NGS_Analysis/lectures/Day4_RNAseq/lessons/02_alignment_quality.md

 > NOTE: The thresholds suggested above will vary depending on the organism that you are working with.
 Much of what is discussed here is in the context of working with human or mouse data.
 For example, 75% of mapped reads holds true only if the genome is good or mature.
 For badly assembled genomes we may not observe a high mapping rate, even if the actual sequence sample is good.

----

-**Exercise**

-Using the `head` or `less` command take a look at `sample1_Log.final.out` and answer the following questions:

-1. How many reads map to more than 10 locations on the genome?
-2. How many reads are unmapped due to read length?
-3. What is the average mapped length per read?

----

 ## Other quality checks